k-msalehi/api-gallery/README.md

 Get All images with specific tag
 `GET /wallpaper/wallpapers/tag/{slug}`

-Same as `/wallpaper/wallpapers` with requested tag
+Output is same as `/wallpaper/wallpapers` with requested tag

 ---
 Get all tags